 The governments of Norway, Sweden, and Denmark have already banned the use of mercury dental fillings in dentistry, Germany and Canada have limited their use for pregnant women, and France, Finland, and Austria have recommended that alternative dental materials be used for pregnant women .

 Additionally, 19 members of the United States Congress wrote a letter to the FDA in 2009 to express their concern about mercury dental fillings, with a focus on potential dangers to pregnant women and children, and when Representative Diane Watson of California introduced the Mercury Filling Disclosure and Prohibition Act (H.R.
 2101), she explained, “It is, in fact, children who are at greatest risk from these fillings.”

 At a 2010 FDA Dental Products Panel hearing, Dr. Suresh Kotagal, a pediatric neurologist at the Mayo Clinic, stated, “There is really no place for mercury in children.”

 Mercury’s damaging influence on the developing brain and neurological system makes mercury dental fillings an inappropriate material for use in children, pregnant women, and women of childbearing age.

-It’s important to educate yourself about what goes into your body because even with all of this information publicly available, most healthcare professionals are unaware of the adverse health effects that may arise from mercury dental fillings.
+It’s important to educate yourself about what goes into your body because even with all of this information publicly available (Creative Smiles can help with that), most healthcare professionals are unaware of the adverse health effects that may arise from mercury dental fillings.